 Some local authorities and housing providers do not charge rent for 52 weeks a year.

-If you rent from a council or housing provider that operates a policy of ‘rent free’ weeks then the following information explains what you need to do to work out the amount you should enter as your rent.
+If you rent from a council or housing provider that operates a policy of ‘rent free’ weeks then the following information explains how your help with housing costs is worked out.
 This will depend on whether you are claiming Housing Benefit or Universal Credit.

 You are not actually entitled to Housing Benefit during your rent free period, your income and any deductions that apply to your claim, for example non-dependant deductions, will be adjusted across the weeks you pay rent for when calculating how much you will receive outside of your rent free period.

-When calculating help with rent in Universal Credit, your total rent for the year is added together and then divided by 12 to create 12 equal monthly rent amounts.
-This is because the Universal Credit award is paid monthly.
-As you have rent free weeks, please work out your total rent for the year, then divide that amount by 12 to get a monthly rent amount to enter as your rent.
+When calculating help with rent in Universal Credit, the total rent you pay for the year is added together and then divided by 12 to create 12 equal monthly rent amounts.
+For example, if you pay £100 per week for 48 weeks of the year, your rent for UC will be £100 x 48 / 12 = £400 per month.